-There are very few glaciers in the entire world that are still expanding (thank you industrial revolution), and Argentina’s Perito Moreno is not backing down.
+There are very few glaciers in the entire world that are still expanding (thank you, global warming), but Argentina’s Perito Moreno is not backing down.
 About an hour drive from the town of El Calafate, Perito is also one of the most accessible and magnificent.
 Our day to Los Glacieres National Park began with the standard views from the nearby walk-ways, and ended with anything but the standard experience.

 Taking our initial tour we learned that at the mouth of Perito Moreno glacier advances 2-3 meters every day.
 By the time the ice and a little sunshine reaches the face of glacier, the calving begins.
 The front layer of ice avalanches into the lake at frequent intervals throughout the day, resulting in icebergs and massive slushies in all directions, and lots of oooo’s and aaahhh’s.